JetBrains/kotlin/docs/fir/pcla.md

 - Construction of the base system happens multiple times per call site that should be resolved.

+- interaction with overload resolution by lambda return type

 - getOrderedAllTypeVariables seems strange

 - Why we use ConeFixVariableConstraintPosition -- it has a non-trivial consequences